-- £79,000 of interest receipts earned on balances held; - £200,000 of contributions from partners; and - A withdrawal of £727,000 from the SELEP's own reserve. - 6.
-At the end of the financial year total gross expenditure totalled £3.193 million; £986,000 less than budgeted and £2.839 million of income was applied to the revenue account in the year, this was £613,000 less than budgeted. - 7.
-In total the Partnership's expenditure exceeded income by £353,948; this deficit has been transferred from the general reserve.
-This position is after adjusting for movements in earmarked reserves. - 8.
-This position is summarised in the following table that provides a comparison of the 2020/21 Budgeted to Actual net movement on the General Fund:
+- 6. At the end of the financial year total gross expenditure totalled £6.113 million; £3.044 million less than budgeted and £5.426 million of income was applied to the revenue account in the year, this was £2.809 million less than budgeted. - 7.
+In total the Partnership's income exceeded expenditure by circa £330,000; this surplus has been transferred to the general (operational) reserve.
+This position is after adjusting for movements in earmarked reserves.